 I made an appointment with my dentist on a recent trip home to Texas.
-I had some sensitivity around dental work he did back in May, so I wanted him to check it out and make sure it wasn’t something more serious.
+I had some sensitivity near some dental work he did back in May, so I wanted him to check it out and make sure it wasn’t something more serious.
 Upon arriving, I explained to him that I had moved to Aruba over the summer; still caught up in the red tape of obtaining my work permit, I had not yet been assigned an Aruban doctor and dentist.
-Chair back, mouth agape, oral hygienist ready to retrieve tools on command, he began to inspect the indentations of the surface of my tooth with his tiny steel instrument.
+Chair back, mouth agape, oral hygienist by my side ready to retrieve tools on command, I sat in the chair as he began to inspect the indentations of the surface of my tooth with his tiny steel instrument.
 Why is that always the time to strike up conversation?
 It’s always the case with these doctors and dentists.
 Basically, once the probing begins, that is some kind of green light to ask you about work, weather, or the upcoming holiday season.
 “Aruba,” he began to query, “That must have taken a leap of faith.”
 “Uh huh,” I responded as I nodded my head because this was all I could manage.
 I was in and out of his office in a matter of moments.
 Nothing was wrong with my tooth, but the short visit made me realize that it had required much more than faith to pack up everything and leave the country.

 When it came time to assess what I would keep and what I would sell, the only stuff worth keeping in my mind were the things that belonged to my grandmother.
 We loved all the same things in life.
 Her paintings and books remind me of what really matters.
 The only things of my own that seemed worth keeping were nostalgic items, pictures, books and my winter wardrobe.
 That was it.
 That was all I wanted.
 I sold everything else or gave it away to Goodwill.
 I wouldn’t need the jackets and scarves in Aruba, but maybe I might need them someday someplace on Earth.
-I don’t miss any of what I sold and donated whatsoever.
-I have somehow managed to fill an empty home with what I need to live here in under four months after arriving to this island with only six suitcases.
+I have somehow managed to fill an empty home with what I need to live here in under four months after arriving on this island with only six suitcases.
 There is a simple joy one experiences living with less, and finding what you need on a limited budget and with limited resources ignites the creative process.

-I finally found my last major furniture purchase, a dining room table and chairs, at an antique store down the street from my house.
+I finally made my last major furniture purchase, a dining room table with chairs scouted out at an antique store down the street from my house.
 The place is like a palace one might come across in a distant land.
 There are all kinds of nooks and crannies to explore inside.
 A petite woman rules over this expansive space, and she likes to haggle and then bark orders at you on how to maneuver heavy, cumbersome objects through tight corridors and down treacherous, steep stairwells.
-My Dutch friend joined me and convinced me that I should buy a table in the attic space because the quality was good and the price was right.
+My Dutch friend joined me and convinced me that I should buy a table in the attic space we were exploring at the moment because the quality was good and the price was right.
 After purchasing the table, we both risked our lives transporting it down a winding staircase, but none of us more so than the shopkeeper who would have certainly been killed if we had taken one misstep since she was solitarily supporting the table from below as we precariously made our descent.
 She insisted we turn the table upside down and slide the top along the incline of the stairs so as to mar the surface even more so than it already had been while crossing the Atlantic from Europe a hundred years ago.
 “Oil and a rag will smooth the scratches right out,” she insisted.

 In addition to a house full of furniture, I also finally have a dentist and doctor here in Aruba which brings me to the finish line of a very long process in international paperwork that began back in March: Many hours spent sitting in government offices in the United States and in Aruba.
 Costly Fed Ex shipments across both country and sea.
 The Apostille required from any state where you lived out a chapter in your life story.
 A series of identical passport photos which I had to retake because my ears weren’t exposed.
-Turnaround day trips to and from Austin during visits home to Texas to acquire more Apostille authorization.
+Turnaround day trips to and from Austin during visits home to Texas to acquire more Apostille authorization after I was told after living on the island for 2 months that the government would need a copy of my divorce decree.
 The whole process seemed never-ending, and it took nearly one year to complete.